microsoft/PSRule/README.md

 # Saved to isFruit.Rule.ps1
 Rule 'isFruit' {
     # Condition to determine if the object is fruit
-    # $TargetObject is the current pipeline object being evaluated
     $TargetObject.Name -in 'Apple', 'Orange', 'Pear'
 }
 ```